Rocky Balboa: Rocky II (1979)

-After the match, Creed changes his mind and demands a rematch under the stress of being humiliated by the press for failing to beat Rocky convincingly, as well as his own knowledge that he did not give his best in the match.
-Creed demands a rematch with Rocky, stating that he would fight him 'anywhere, anyplace, anytime' to prove to the world that Rocky's feat was merely a fluke.
+After the match, Creed demands a rematch with Rocky under the stress of being humiliated by the press for failing to beat Rocky convincingly, as well as his own knowledge that he did not give his best in the match, stating that he would fight him 'anywhere, anyplace, anytime' to prove to the world that Rocky's feat was merely a fluke.
 Rocky initially declines and retires from boxing, having surgery for retinal detachment, a condition that could lead to permanent blindness.
+He marries Adrian, who convinces Rocky to live outside boxing, and she becomes pregnant with her and Rocky's first child soon after.
+However, the money from the match with Creed is quickly frittered away, so Adrian reclaims her part-time job at the J&M Tropical Fish pet shop.

-He marries Adrian, who convinces Rocky to live outside boxing.
-However, Rocky, a grade-school drop-out, soon realizes that he has no white-collar skills beyond the eighth grade and is, in fact, barely literate.
+Determined to get Rocky back in the ring, Creed instructs his public relations team to publicly goad Rocky, although Duke begs Creed to move on to other opponents.
+At first, Rocky is unaffected by Creed's smear campaign, but his inexperience with money causes him to run into financial troubles.
+A grade-school drop-out, Rocky soon realizes that he has no white-collar skills beyond the eighth grade and is, in fact, barely literate.
 He does, however, improve his reading skills by reading books aloud to Adrian.
-The money he made in his match with Creed is easily and quickly frittered away, so Adrian reclaims her part-time job at the J&M Tropical Fish pet shop.
-At first, Rocky seems to be unaffected by Creed's smear campaign, but his inexperience with money causes him to run into financial troubles.
 Rocky struggles to find employment with decent pay, when he is fired from a commercial studio, turned down for an office job, and even laid off at the Shamrock meat packing facility.

-Despite Adrian's objections, and after Creed insults Rocky on national television and the newspaper, he agrees to the rematch.
-Without Adrian's support, however, Rocky becomes greatly discouraged and cannot concentrate on his training whatsoever, leaving Mick frustrated and worried.
-The now-pregnant Adrian goes into preterm labor on the job due to stress and slips into a coma after giving birth to her first child, Rocky Jr.
+Despite Adrian's objections, and after Creed insults Rocky on national television and through the newspapers, he agrees to the rematch.
+Without Adrian's support, however, Rocky cannot concentrate on his training whatsoever, leaving Mick both frustrated and worried.
+The heavily pregnant Adrian goes into preterm labour due to stress and slips into a coma after giving birth to her and Rocky's son, Robert 'Rocky' Jr.

-As Adrian comes out of the coma, she promises her full support to Rocky.
-Together, Mickey and Rocky train hard, focusing on Rocky's speed and improving his right-handed punching (Rocky being a southpaw).
-At the same time, Creed is also focused on his training, taking this match much more seriously than the previous time.
+After Adrian comes out of her coma, she promises her full support to Rocky.
+Despite the limited time they have left, Mickey and Rocky train hard, focusing on Rocky's speed and improving his right-handed punching (Rocky being a southpaw).
+At the same time, Creed is also focused on his training under Duke's supervision, taking this match much more seriously than the previous time.
 The rematch is set for Thanksgiving.
-Creed dominates the fight but is fixated on knocking Rocky out, ignoring the advice of his trainer.
-The match goes on for the full 15 rounds again, with both Rocky and Creed falling to the canvas after Rocky lands a succession of left hands.
-As referee Lou Fillipo exercises his 10-count to the limit, both Creed and Rocky struggle to get back up and Creed falls back down in exhaustion.
-Rocky is able to get back up from sheer determination, beating the 10-count and winning the rematch by knockout, thus becoming heavyweight champion of the world.
+Creed dominates the fight, but is fixated on knocking Rocky out, despite Duke's pleas to fight from distance and win on points.
+The match goes the full 15 rounds again, with both Rocky and Creed falling to the canvas after Rocky lands a succession of left hands.
+As referee Lou Fillipo exercises his 10-count, Creed and Rocky struggle to get back up, but Creed falls back down in exhaustion.
+Rocky is able to get back up from sheer determination, beating the 10-count and winning by knockout, becoming heavyweight champion of the world.